paylike/sdk/README.md

 Given your public key (found in the dashboard) the job of this SDK is to create a transaction from your customers card details.

+Use the issue tracker here to file any bug reports or feature requests, we are happy to grow with your needs.

 ## Example

 ```html